dsquare-io/splinter/CONTRIBUTING.md

 Should be one of the following:

 - **build:** Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- **chore:** Changes to the build process or auxiliary tools and libraries
 - **ci:** Changes to our CI configuration files and scripts (examples: CircleCi, SauceLabs)
 - **docs (or documentation):** Documentation only changes
 - **feat (or feature):** A new feature
 - **fix:** A bug fix
 - **perf (or performance):** A code change that improves performance
+- **style:** Changes that do not affect the meaning of the code (white-space, formatting, missing semicolons, etc.)
 - **refactor:** A code change that neither fixes a bug nor adds a feature
 - **test:** Adding missing tests or correcting existing tests